TimelyGPT: Extrapolatable Transformer Pre-training for Long-term Time-Series Forecasting in Healthcare: TimelyGPT Methodology

+At inference time, to forecast irregularly-sampled time series, we consider two recurrent inference strategies, namely trajectory-based inference and time-specific inference (Fig. \ref{fig:inference_strategies}).
+Both strategies make predictions based on a look-up window.
+The former autoregressively predicts a trajectory at equal time intervals.
+The latter directly makes prediction at a specific time point $s_{n'} = (x_{n'}, t_{n'})$.
+Specifically, knowing the target timestep $t_{n'}$ and the last observed sample $s_{n} = (x_{n}, t_{n})$, \model outputs the embedding of the target token $\text{Ret}(X_{n'})=\mQ_{n'}\mS_{n'}$, taking into account the time gap $\Delta t_{n', n} = t_{n'} - t_{n}$ and the recurrent state then becomes $\mS_{n'} = \gamma^{\Delta{t}_{n',n}} \mS_{n} + \mK_{n}^\top \mV_{n}$.

-\subsection{Convolution Modules for Local Interaction}
+\subsection{Convolution modules for local interaction}

-Convolution methods excel at identifying localized interactions from time-series \citep{convolution}.
-They have been explored for extracting multi-scale patterns, characterizing information across varying time scales \citep{omniscale}.
-As the first part of our third contribution, we propose using a \textbf{convolution-subsampling tokenizer} for feature extraction from the raw time-series input (Fig. \ref{intro_figure}b).
-As shown in Fig. \ref{scheme_pretraining}, it employs multiple 1-D convolution layers to both condense the time dimension and aggregates local information of the input.
-The convolution-subsampling tokenizer consists of two 1-D convolution with kernel size 3 and stride 2, reducing the sequence length to 1/4.
-Unlike the prevalent patching technique, which merely segments adjacent timesteps and features \citep{patchTST}, convolution tokenizer captures local temporal patterns and multi-scale features.
-More details are described in Appendix \ref{sec: overflow}.
+Convolution methods excel at identifying localized interactions from time series \cite{convolution}.
+As the first part of our third contribution, we propose a \textbf{convolution-subsampling tokenizer} for feature extraction from the raw time-series input (Fig. \ref{intro_figure}a).
+Briefly, it uses multiple 1-D convolution layers to condense the time dimension and extract local features of the time-series.
+The convolution-subsampling tokenizer consists of two 1-D convolution layers with kernel size 3 and stride 2, reducing the sequence length to 1/4.
+Unlike the prevalent patching technique, which merely segments adjacent timesteps and features \cite{patchTST}, the convolution tokenizer effectively captures local temporal interactions.
+More details are provided in Appendix \ref{sec: overflow}.

-To sift local temporal interactions in the input sequence \citep{wu2020lite}, as the second part of our third contribution, we propose a depth-wise separable convolution as a \textbf{temporal convolution module}, consisting of depth-wise and point-wise convolution \citep{depth_sep_conv}.
-As depicted in Fig. \ref{intro_figure}d, this module starts with a layer normalization, followed by a 1-D depth-wise convolution and a point-wise convolution layers.
-Batch normalization and swish activation are applied subsequently to depth-wise convolution layer.
+As the second part of our third contribution, we propose a \textbf{temporal convolution module} using a depth-wise separable convolution \cite{depth_sep_conv}, sifting local temporal features from the time-series representations.
+As shown in Fig. \ref{intro_figure}d, this module starts with a layer normalization, followed by a 1-D depth-wise convolution and a point-wise convolution layer, with batch normalization and swish activation after the depth-wise convolution.
+Integrating convolution and attention allows \model to extract global-local feature interactions \cite{wu2020lite, conformer}.
+By stacking multiple decoder layers, each with a convolution module, \model discerns multi-scale features that characterize patterns across varying time scales \cite{omniscale}.